Therapeutic Recreation Ontario

 TRO is a professional non-profit association that represents the interests and advocates on behalf of its members.
 Membership fees are used to build and support membership services and advance the profession through programs and services such as a recognized designation (R/TRO and R/TRO DIP), opportunities for continuing education, advocacy with relevant stakeholders, marketing of the impact and value of recreation therapy, support to research through the Therapeutic Recreation Practice and Research (TRPR) Journal of TRO and ongoing operational support such as the website including many members-only pages.

-Please click here for information concerning the TRO's R/TRO and R/TRO DIP Registration Process.
+Please click here for information concerning the TRO's R/TRO and R/TRO DIP Designation Process.

 Please click here for questions concerning Professional Liability Insurance.